ratschlab/spladder/docs/source/file_formats.rst

 The event hdf5 is structured as follows:

 - **conf_idx**: 0-based index set, containing the index of the events that are confirmed in the provided samples
+- **confirmed**: binary array indicating for each event whether it is confirmed or not
 - **event_counts**: 3-dimensional matrix (S x F x E) containing counts for each of the E events, F features and S samples
 - **event_features**: list containing the description of the counted features per event type
 - **event_pos**: position of all event exons encoded as start,stop pairs for each event (events are rows, coordinates are columns)